 The shock absorber is filled with highly compressed nitrogen, so never dismantle the shock absorber or carry out any maintenance on it yourself.

 The low-speed setting can be seen during the slow to normal compression of the shock absorber.

-Turn the adjusting screw • clockwise with a screwdriver until it stops.
+Turn adjusting screw • clockwise with a screwdriver up to the last perceptible click.

 Do not loosen nut 2!